Why this course?

 - concepts of inclusion, additional support for learning and of educational support

 - effective provision for additional support needs and inclusion within the new legislative framework.

-This class provides a framework that allows analysis and evaluation of the experience of the learner, of professional practice, provision and policy.
+This is a practice-based class which requires current access to classroom practice.
+The class provides a framework that allows analysis and evaluation of the experience of the learner, of professional practice, provision and policy.
 Areas to be addressed may include: